spenserblack/fancy-tree/README.md

 ### Nerd Font icons with language detection

 [Nerd Fonts](https://www.nerdfonts.com/) are used for file icons.
-Each file is analyzed to determine the appropriate icon and what color the icon should be.
+Each file is analyzed to determine the appropriate icon and color.

 ### Git Integration

-- Git status is displayed
+- Git status indicators (modified, staged, untracked)
-- Git ignored files' filenames are dimmed
+- Git ignored files are visually dimmed

+### Highly Configurable
+Customize icons, colors, and behavior through Lua configuration files.

 ## Configuration